MAnufacturing of Glass through iNnovative hybridisation Up-Scaling

 2. Digital combustion controls (laser gas sensors and thermal imaging cameras)

-Policy Impact
+Policy and Economic Impact

 The MAGNUS project will provide relevant policy feedback for the glass industry and will help achieve the EU Green Deal and REPowerEU targets.
-The substantial increase in electricity use as melting support also requires a diversification of energy sourcing to the industry.
+The substantial increase in electricity use as melting support also requires a diversification of energy sourcing for the industry.

 The use of locally installed PV panels supports the transition to independent, secure, and sustainable energy.
 The furnace will still be partly heated by gas but will transition to using biomethane to reduce overall emissions and strengthen the biomethane supply chain in Italy and, more broadly, Europe.